What is DTS?

 Can I go on leave as part of my TAD trip (before/during/after)?

 Yes, if your Command authorizes it.
 The leave must be approved in the appropriate payroll system and it must also be reflected in the authorization and voucher.
-Leave with travel can get complicated.
+Leave with travel can get complicated, but to learn basic information, please review our developmental class Leave in Conjunction with Orders (LICWO).
 It is best to contact your unit ODTA, consult the JTR and your organization’s leave policy for further information and specific guidelines such as; how to record leave, if a Constructed Travel Worksheet (CTW) is required, etc…

 Am I exempted from paying state taxes for lodging while on TAD?